Liveness and Latency of Byzantine State-Machine Replication (Extended Version): Related Work and Discussion

-\paragraph{Consensus synchronizers.} To address the shortcoming of DLS rounds, recent work~\cite{NK20,bftlive,hotstuff} proposed a more flexible abstraction (``consensus synchronizer'' in \S\ref{sec:sync}) that switches processes through an infinite series of {\em views}.
-In contrast to rounds, each view may subsume multiple communication steps, and its duration can either be fixed in advance~\cite{NK20} or grow dynamically~\cite{bftlive,hotstuff}.
+\myparagraph{Consensus synchronizers.} To address the shortcoming of DLS rounds, recent work proposed a more flexible abstraction (``consensus synchronizer'' in \S\ref{sec:sync}) that switches processes through an infinite series of {\em views}~\cite{NK20,bftlive,hotstuff}.
+In contrast to rounds, each view may subsume multiple communication steps.
 Although consensus synchronizers can be used for efficient single-shot Byzantine consensus~\cite{bftlive}, using them for SMR results in suboptimal implementations.
 A classical approach is to decide on each SMR command using a separate black-box consensus instance~\cite{smr}.
 However, implementing the latter using a consensus synchronizer would force the processes in every instance to iterate over the same sequence of potentially bad views until the one with a correct leader and sufficiently long duration could be reached.
-Although reusing good views across instances is possible, this would require a non-trivial reconfiguration protocol to share their parameters~\cite{tenderbake}.

 An alternative approach was proposed in HotStuff~\cite{hotstuff}.
 This SMR protocol is driven by a {\em pacemaker}, which keeps generating views similarly to a consensus synchronizer.
 Within each view HotStuff runs a voting protocol that commits a block of client commands in a growing hash chain.
-Although the voting protocol can commit a block at wire speed (``optimistic responsiveness''), committing the next block is delayed until the pacemaker generates a new view, which increases latency.
-Furthermore, the cost the pacemaker may incur to generate a view is paid for every single block.
+Although the voting protocol is optimistically responsive, committing the next block is delayed until the pacemaker generates a new view, which increases latency.
+The cost the pacemaker may incur to generate a view is also paid for every single block.

-\paragraph{SMR synchronizers.} In contrast to the above approaches, SMR synchronizers allow the application to initiate view changes on demand via an $\padvance$ call.
-As we show, this affords SMR protocols the flexibility to judiciously manage their view synchronization schedule: in particular, it prevents the timeouts from growing unnecessarily (Theorem~\ref{thm:pbftr-latency2-informal}, \S\ref{sec:xbft}) and avoids the overheads of further view synchronizations once a stable view is reached (Lemma~\ref{thm:castro:all-good}, \S\ref{sec:liveness}).
+\myparagraph{SMR synchronizers.} In contrast to the above approaches, SMR synchronizers allow the application to initiate view changes on demand via an $\padvance$ call.
+As we show, this affords SMR protocols the flexibility to judiciously manage their view synchronization schedule: in particular, it prevents the timeouts from growing unnecessarily (\S\ref{sec:xbft}) and avoids the overheads of further view synchronizations once a stable view is reached (Lemma~\ref{thm:castro:all-good}, \S\ref{sec:liveness}).

 The first synchronizer with a $\newview$/$\padvance$ interface, which here we call an SMR synchronizer, was proposed by Naor et al.~\cite{NK20,lumiere}.
 They used it as an intermediate module in a communication-efficient implementation of a consensus synchronizer.
 The latter is sufficient to ensure the liveness of HotStuff~\cite{hotstuff} via either of the two straightforward SMR constructions we described above.
 The specification of the $\newview$/$\padvance$ module of Naor et al. was only used as a stepping stone in the proof of their consensus synchronizer, and as a result, is more low-level and complex than our SMR synchronizer specification.
 Naor et al. did not investigate the usability of the SMR synchronizer abstraction as a generic building block applicable to a wide range of Byzantine SMR protocols -- a gap we fill in this paper.
 Finally, they only handled a simplified version of partial synchrony where messages are never lost and $\delta$ is known a priori, whereas our SMR synchronizer implementation handles partial synchrony in its full generality.
 This implementation builds on the consensus synchronizer of Bravo et al.~\cite{bftlive}.
 However, its correctness proof and performance analysis are more intricate, since the timing of the view switches is not fixed a priori, but driven by external $\padvance$ inputs.